Keep Wildlife Wild

 For Your Safety and Theirs

-Grand Canyon National Park is a sanctuary and home for wildlife.
-By treating wildlife with respect and not approaching or feeding them, you are aiding their chance for survival.
+Grand Canyon National Pak is a sanctuary and home for wildlife.
+View these incredible creatures, but remember that it is illegal and harmful to people and wildlife to approach, feed, handle, capture, or harass any wild animal in the Park.
+By treating wildlife with respect and not approaching or feeding them, you are helping them live natural lives.
 By keeping wildlife wild, you are protecting their safety- and yours.